 - Be firm and loving.
 “I’d encourage families to be firm and consistent while also being warm, hopeful, and understanding,” says Derenne.
 “It helps a lot for parents to validate the disappointment and frustration their child is likely to be experiencing.”

 - Set clear expectations.
 Cohen advises making it clear what your loved one needs to achieve to show that they’re ready for college.
-“When those expectations are set, they can be motivating for the child to work toward,” she says.
+“When those expectations are set, they can be motivating for the child to work toward and fight past recovery ambivalence,” she says.
 You can use the questions above to begin to draft a list of what needs to happen before college is an option.

 - Try to find a middle ground.
 While going away to college might not be possible at the moment, that doesn’t mean your loved one can’t participate at all.
 Can they take courses online?
 If the school is close, can they go part-time?